opencord/voltha-docs/howto/release/ci-management/jjb_software_upgrades.rst

 jjb/software-upgrades.yaml
 --------------------------

-- Create a new software-upgrades-test-voltha-2.11 branch from master or existing jjb definitions in the yaml config file.
+- Create a new software-upgrades-test-voltha-x.yy branch from master or existing jjb definitions in the yaml config file.
 - Update released component version strings mentioned in the configs.
 - Update master branch released versions as well.